Feb 2026

 Operational Oversight

-Bermuda is an Overseas Territories of the United Kingdom and, as such, the legislative framework relating to the registration of aircraft emanates from the United Kingdom pursuant to the provisions of the Air Navigation (Overseas Territories) Order, 2013 (the “Order”).
+Bermuda is an Overseas Territory of the United Kingdom and, as such, the legislative framework relating to the registration of aircraft emanates from the United Kingdom pursuant to the provisions of the Air Navigation (Overseas Territories) Order, 2013 (the “Order”).
 Air Safety Support International (“ASSI”), a wholly owned subsidiary company of the Civil Aviation Authority of the United Kingdom, acts as the oversight regulatory body of the Overseas Territories of the United Kingdom in relation to aviation matters.

 The BCAA implemented Article 134 of the Order as of 1 November 2009, requiring the operators of all aircraft who fall within the provisions of such Article to comply with the safety and other requirements set out in that Article.
 Aircraft approved under Article 134 are deemed to be operating at a higher safety level.
 This standard is fully compliant with ICAO Annex 6 Part 2 (all Sections) and is anticipated to be an acceptable means of compliance for the forthcoming European regulations for Non-commercial Third Country Operators.
-Also, in certain circumstances this can allow aircraft owners to negotiate a reduction in their annual aircraft insurance with their insurance companies.
+In certain circumstances this can allow aircraft owners to negotiate a reduction in their annual aircraft insurance with their insurance companies.

 It should be noted that aircraft registered in the private category on the Bermuda Register may not be operated for hire and reward.